 To give some specific examples, I loaded several games (multiple times), including Anthem, The Division 2, and Metro Exodus.
 HDD load times were about 30 percent slower (using one of the fastest HDDs available, a WD Black 4TB).
-With Optane Memory, load times are nearly identical to most SSDs (including Crucial MX500 and Samsung 860 Evo).
+With Optane Memory, load times are nearly identical to most SATA SSDs (including Crucial MX500 and Samsung 860 Evo).
 Windows boot times with Optane Memory are also nearly the same as with a good SSD—about 12 seconds, compared to 30 seconds for the HDD.
 But there's one caveat.

 The biggest concern is that the first access of any uncached data ends up with HDD speeds.
-Over the long haul this becomes less critical, but in testing after enabling Optane, the first boot of Windows is only marginally faster—it's subsequent boot times that are improved.
-Loading a game or application will also be slow—and if you fill your cache (a real possibility with the 16GB model) you're going to get "first run" performance on applications more often.
+Over the long haul this becomes less critical, but in testing right after enabling Optane, the first boot of Windows is only marginally faster—it's subsequent boot times that are improved.
+Loading a game or application the first time will also be slow—and if you fill your cache (a real possibility with the 16GB model) you're going to get "first run" performance on applications more often.
 If your cache is large enough for your routine workloads, Optane Memory can be substantially faster than a hard drive, but it needs a bit of warming up before it's fully ready to go.